-Does a School Have a Duty to Address a Bullying Situation?
+Does a School Have a Duty to Intervene In a Bullying Situation?

 A School, Including Staff Such As Teachers and Principals, Has a Legal Duty to Address a Bullying Situation.
 The School Must Handle the Situation As a Careful or Prudent Parent Would.

 Understanding the Legal Responsibility of Schools and Teachers to Adequately Address Bullying Situations

 Bullying comes in a variety of forms.
 Bullying can lead to depression, loss of esteem, and even to suicide, among victims.
 Accordingly, bullying involves very serious concerns that can cause a lifetime issues that warrant proper attention, and deservedly so.

 School boards may be liable for failure to properly address bullying concerns whereas a school board is required to provide care similar to that of a, "... the careful or prudent parent"; Myers v.
 Peel (County) Board of Education, 2 S.C.R.
 21 at page 31; Karam v.
 Ottawa-Carleton District School Board, O.J.
 No. 2966 at paragraph 37.
 Explicitly, it was said in Patrick v.
 St. Clair Catholic District School Board, 2013 ONSC 4025 at paragraph 200 that: